cksystemsteaching/CC-Summer-2016/README.md

 __Deadline__: May 6, 10am (hard, no extensions)

 Implement one-dimensional arrays with support of constant folding in size and index expressions.
 As usual, extend the C\* grammar first and then implement parsing and code generation.
-Focus on array access first.
-After that implement global and local declarations of one-dimensional array variables.
-Finally, implement  one-dimensional array parameters.
+Focus on global array variables first.
+Then implement local array variables and finally array parameters.
 To test your code modify selfie such that the `SYMBOLS` variable is declared and accessed as array of integers `int SYMBOLS[28]`.

 Assignment 6: Two-Dimensional Arrays
 ------------------------------------